-Being a teenage girl is hard.
+Being a teenage girl or child assigned female at birth is hard.
 Though most teen responsibilities are small, the task of navigating and surviving the social emotional maze of high school is huge.
-From the ages 14 to 18, your daughter is thrust into a world of judgements, gossip, competition and confusion.
-She will face relationship problems with friends, significant others, family and within herself.
-The way she handles these struggles can determine her self-perception, as well as how she conducts relationships for the rest of her life.
+From the ages 14 to 18, your child is thrust into a world of judgements, gossip, competition and confusion.
+They will face relationship problems with friends, significant others, family and within herself.
+The way they handles these struggles can determine their self-perception, as well as how they conducts relationships for the rest of their life.

 Relationship problems can cause a decline in mental health

 At this formative age, everything seems like a big deal.
 Something as small as an argument with a friend, to as big as a breakup, can be internalized as a devastating rejection.
 Relationship problems have the power to negatively impact the mental health of your teen daughter.
 As a parent, it is important that you try to prevent such damage by teaching your child about forming healthy relationships.

 “I found that girls’ risk of severe depression, thoughts of suicide and suicide attempts increase the more their relationships diverge from what they imagined,” – Brian Soller, PhD, University of New Mexico

 Healthy vs. unhealthy relationships

 Humans learn from observations and experience.
 If your child has only experienced unhealthy relationships, that will be the only kind of relationship they will know how to have.
 Because of this, it is important they are taught the difference and the importance of having healthy relationships.

 Unhealthy relationships cause more stress than happiness.
 They are manipulative, dishonest, unaccepting and pressuring.
 Those in unhealthy relationships tend to neglect self-care, withdraw from loved ones and develop problems in other areas of life.